rrovetto/Ethics-in-Ontology-Development/Background-Concepts.md

 - Robert J. Rovetto, rrovetto@terpalum.umd.edu

 ### Copyright
 © 2017-2021, Robert John Rovetto.
 All right reserved.
 Not authorized for commercial use unless explicitly negotiated with the author.
 Citation/attribution required.
+If you use any content from these Github pages, then you must cite them.
+No claims to completeness.
+No liability.
+No warranty.